hdgarrood/purescript-numeric-hierarchy-guide/polynomials.rst

 monic.
 Then, there exists :math:`q, r \in R[x]` such that :math:`a = qb + r`,
 and either :math:`\deg(r) < \deg(b)`, or :math:`r = 0`.

-Depending on your philosophy and outlook, it might or might not be a problem that the following proof of this result is non-constructive, i.e. it proves that :math:`q` and :math:`r` exist, but it doesn't give you an algorithm for finding them.
+Depending on your philosophy, it might or might not be a problem that the following proof of this result is non-constructive, i.e. it proves that :math:`q` and :math:`r` exist, but it doesn't give you an algorithm for finding them.
 It's also a little trickier than many of the proofs we've seen so far, so don't worry if you can't quite get your head around it straight away.
 We won't go on to do anything that requires understanding this proof; we really just want to make sure we're aware of the result.

 Anyway, to prove this result, we start by choosing a polynomial :math:`q` which ensures that the degree of :math:`a - qb` is as small as possible.
 Note that it